 The County Executive, like other elected county officials, is independent of the Board of Commissioners.

 Monday - Friday 8:00 a.m. to 5:00 p.m.*

 The Hotline is established for citizens to suggest ways to improve county services or to report alleged fraud or abuse.
 All calls are confidential.
 (989) 895-4118.

 Pursuant to the ADA (Americans with Disability Act), individuals with a disability who wish to participate in Bay County government meetings, may contact the Department of Corporation Counsel to request aids/services, within a reasonable time period.
 Please click here for more information.

-Notary services, including the seal, are available in the Bay County Executive's office.
+Notary services, including the seal, are available in the Bay County Executive's Office.
 This is a free service.
 A Notary is witnessing a signature of a document and not verifying the accuracy of the document being signed.
-Please do not sign any document prior to arriving at our office.
+Please do not sign any documents prior to arriving at our office.
 If you are interested in becoming a Notary Public, please visit the County Clerk's Office on the First Floor of the Bay County Building.

 Act 139 Departments

 The following Departments are under the supervision of the Bay County Executive, based on the Optional Unified Form of Government created by Public Act 139 of 1979.

 Administrative Services Central Dispatch/9-1-1 Corporation Counsel & Risk Management Criminal Defense Department on Aging Environmental Affairs & Community Development Equalization Department Finance Department Health Department Housing/Center Ridge Arms Juvenile Detention & Child Care Services Personnel & Employee Relations Public Defender Recreation and Facilities Veteran Affairs

 Greater Intergovernmental Cooperation is one of the goals in Bay County in order to continue providing the most efficient and effective ways to serve our constituents.